 It's important to recognize as the first two readers examples show, critical and verbally abusive behavior can be changed.
-It's hard; it takes work; it takes time, patience, and persistence.
+It's hard, it takes work, along with time, patience, and persistence.
 But it definitely can be done -- by anybody.

-I believe that Carolyn's last comments begin to drift into a murky area where we have to find the line between acceptance as a part of loving your partner and compromising ourselves that prevents the other person from changing as a way that they love you.
-Additionally, Carolyn is right that abuse should not be tolerated, and far too many spouses, husbands not just wives, accept verbal abuse.
+I believe that Carolyn's last comments begin to drift into a murky area where we have to find the line between acceptance as a part of loving your partner and compromising ourselves so much that it prevents them from changing as a way of showing they really do love us.
+Additionally, Carolyn is right that abuse should not be tolerated, and far too many spouses, both husbands and wives, accept verbal abuse.
 However, her firm statement that you leave needs to be combined with giving your partner the chance to change.

 Sorting out where to draw these lines can be really difficult, especially when you're the one in the middle of it.
-Get the support, guidance, and wisdom of an experienced counselor who works with abusive relationships to help you.
+Seek the support, guidance, and wisdom of an experienced counselor who works with verbally abusive husbands and their relationships to help you.

 Looking for More?
 Check Out These Articles